 Dr. Cristina Blanco Sío-López, currently European Union ‘Marie Skłodowska-Curie’ Senior Global Fellow at the European Studies Center (ESC) of the University of Pittsburgh and PI of the research project ‘Navigating Schengen: Historical Challenges and Potentialities of the EU’s Free Movement of Persons, 1985-2015’ (NAVSCHEN) was selected as Member of the Spanish Young Academy, representing the field of History.
 Read more about Cristina Blanco Sío-López.

-Viktoria Harms (German) has been selected by the American Association of Teachers of German (AATG) and the Goethe-Institut as on of the 2018 recipients of the AATG/Goethe-Institut Certificate of Merit for outstanding achievement in furthering the teaching of German in schools of the United States.
+- Viktoria Harms, German, was selected by the American Association of Teachers of German (AATG) and the Goethe-Institut as one of the 2018 recipients of the AATG/Goethe-Institut Certificate of Merit for outstanding achievement in furthering the teaching of German in schools of the United States.

-David Pettersen has been named Chevalier in the Ordre des Palmes académiques by the Minister of Education of France.
+David Pettersen, French and Italian, received a French Embassy Grant for Study Abroad Center and was named Chevalier in the Ordre des Palmes académiques by the Minister of Education of France.
 Dr. Pettersen received this honor for his contributions to French culture.
-Read his bio to learn more about Dr. Pettersen’s work on French suburban and postcolonial cinema and on the transatlantic aspects of 20th and 1st century French literature, film, and culture.

 - Renate Kosinski-Blumenfeld, French and Italian Languages and Literatures, co-edited a book with Joel Blanchard: Philippe de Mezieres et l'Europe: Nouvelle histoire, nouveaux espaces, nouveaux langages (Geneva: Droz, 2017).

 - Ronald Linden, Political Science, Emeritus, received a Fulbright-Schuman Research Scholarship to do research in Rome, Italy and Bruges, Belgium.